 11. Quality assurance and quality control

-Quality assurance and quality control review minutes from various meetings, contractor’s daily logs, engineering field test reports and any other correspondence files.
-It obtain and review the contract with materials testing and quality control/quality assurance firms and Obtain and review contractor and/or subcontractor submittals, shop drawings and cut sheets.
+Quality assurance and quality control review minutes from various meetings, contractor’s daily logs, engineering field test reports, and any other correspondence files.
+It obtains and reviews the contract with materials testing and quality control/quality assurance firms and Obtain and reviews contractor and/or subcontractor submittals, shop drawings, and cut sheets.

 If you enjoyed reading this post please share with your favorite social network below.